 Project KnuckleHead is a national 501(c)3 non-profit organization operating community-based programs.
 Our mission is to empower and inspire vulnerable youth to reach their potential through education, music, art, and mentoring programs.
 Our programs address the critical social, emotional, and behavioral needs of youth.
-We aim to dismantle the school-to-prison pipeline by investing in the redirection of youth, and equipping them with pro-social skills for self-expression.
-We serve youth involved in the juvenile justice system and schools in low-income communities.
-View our latest newsletter here!
+We aim to assist in the dismantling the school-to-prison pipeline by investing in the redirection of youth, and equipping them with pro-social skills for self-expression.
+We focus on serving youth in the (in)justice system, youth with mental health needs, and youth experiencing homelessness, and schools in low-income communities.

 Founder and Director

 Dr. Amir Whitaker

 Amir is an educator, author, civil rights lawyer, and musician.
 He is the founder and director of Project KnuckleHead, a nonprofit organization empowering youth through music, art, and educational programs since 2013.

 Often referred to as “Dr. KnuckleHead,” Amir was introduced to the criminal justice system as a child when he visited both his mother and father in prison.
 At age 15, Amir himself was arrested and entered the juvenile justice system.
 Problems at school eventually led to him being expelled.
 Despite these hardships, Amir went on to complete five college degrees.